Connie120/ECE60827-HW3/project.part3.md

 As an appendix, include all the files and functions you have modified.
 Add a short description to each function as why this modification is made.
-This is out of the 2-page limit for the data, but should be limited to another 2 pages.
+This is not included in the 2-page limit for the data, but should be limited to another 2 pages.